roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 09.2Page 7

+===

- 09.2Page 7 ****** The Hard Body's Continuing Education Ch.
-09.2 ****** bydlsloan© Cori picked up the pace with her hand and sucked on his heavy round balls, the picture of hot cum slowly reaching a boiling point inside those soft sacks returning to her sex-addled brain.
+Cori picked up the pace with her hand and sucked on his heavy round balls, the picture of hot cum slowly reaching a boiling point inside those soft sacks returning to her sex-addled brain.

  "May I cum on your tits?"
 Waters asked politely, even as his breath grew shorter and his cock started to twitch.